A Weekend in Pembrokeshire: Camping on the Coast

 Late afternoon: Visit Tenby

 Tenby is Pembrokeshire’s premier holiday destination and the place on this list you are most likely to have heard of!
 The town was heaving when we visited, and while that was certainly down to it being an August weekend, you can expect crowds here all year round.
 Tenby is a destination that you could easily spend a few days in just exploring all of its nooks and crannies.
+There are just so many things to do in Tenby!
 However, we didn’t have time for this, so we just wandered around for a bit soaking up the atmosphere, before heading to Hope & Anchor for dinner.
 Both Gaz and I ordered a half and half chicken tikka masala and oh boy, was it delicious.
 Amazing portions and great prices too!
 If you get the chance to spend longer in Tenby, I would encourage you to visit Tenby Castle, St Catherine’s Island, and all of the town’s cute independent gift shops!

 Evening: Visit St David’s